Advisory details

 Purpose

-To describe the requirement for accrediting agencies to examine external and non-routine internal reports of reviews and investigations into significant safety and quality issues, clinical governance or safety breaches as part of a health service organisation’s accreditation assessment.
+To describe the requirement for accrediting agencies to examine external and non-routine internal reports that relate to the safety and quality of a health service before or at the commencement of a health service organisation’s assessment to the National Safety and Quality Health Service (NSQHS) Standards.

 Issue

-This advisory relates only to these external reports or reports from non-routine internal reviews into significant safety and quality issues, clinical governance or safety breaches.
-These are described as major safety and quality reports in this advisory.
+This advisory relates to external and internal reports into safety and quality issues, clinical governance or safety breaches which are described in this advisory as major safety and quality reports.

 Requirements